chamomile-labs/plzoo/README.md

 * Recursive Functions of Symbolic Expressions and Their Computation By Machine (McCarthy)

 ## Stuff
-* The task of the programming language designer "is consolidation not innovation".
+* "The task of the programming language designer "is consolidation not innovation".
 (Hoare, 1973).
+* "Symmetry is a complexity-reducing concept (co-routines include subroutines); seek it everywhere."
+(Perlis)
+* "Simplicity does not precede complexity, but follows it."
+(Perlis)
+* "Is it possible that software is not like anything else, that it is meant to be discarded: that the whole point is to see it as a soap bubble?"